 A butcher block with a Varnique finish cleans up just as easily.
 Use a dish cloth dipped in mild soap and warm water to clean the block's surface.
 Wash, rinse and wring the cloth, then use it to wipe the wood one more time.
 Use a dry cloth to dry the wood.
 Although Varnique is impervious to most household cleaners, it would not be wise to test its limits.
 And here's a final precaution: promptly clean up any liquid spills.

-You can extend the beauty and life of any butcher block with a natural-oil finish by reapplying butcher block oil or board cream every 4 weeks or so.
-This will help prevent it from drying out and cracking.
-Exposure to extremes in humidity can swell and shrink a butcher block enough to cause checks in its surface, notwithstanding regular care and maintenance.
-Apply a generous amount of oil to the butcher block surface then spread evenly using a plastic grocery bag.
-(This is preferred to using a cloth, which will absorb too much oil).
-Smooth it over the entire top and sides of the block.
-Allow it to stand overnight.
-In the morning, remove any excess oil or cream with a paper towel.
+Also, exposure to extreme swings in humidity can swell and shrink a butcher block enough to cause checks in its surface, even with regular care and maintenance.
+To remedy this, apply a generous amount of oil and spread it evenly using a plastic grocery bag.
+(This is preferred to using a cloth, which will absorb and retain much of the oil).
+Smooth it out over the top and sides of the block and allow it to stand overnight.
+In the morning, remove any excess oil with a paper towel.

 An especially effective maintenance regimen involves the use of both board cream and block oil.
 First, apply a coat of butcher block oil following the instructions above.
 The oil will penetrate deep into the wood maximizing moisturization.
 Then apply a board cream such as Boos Block Board Cream with beeswax to lock in the moisture and leave a silky, wax barrier on the surface of the wood.